Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

 Fig.~\ref{fig:freq_vs_rare} also highlights that FT Freq/Rare overfits, producing frequent compositions even on rare prompts.
-In contrast, FT Inter. maintains directional intent across both rare and frequent prompts.
+In contrast, ReBind maintains directional intent across both rare and frequent prompts.
 While its unmatching scores may be slightly higher than SDXL’s, this reflects improved object depiction, not confusion in role direction, since rare and frequent prompts often differ only by subject-object roles.
-Overall, FT Inter. avoids collapse and enables better generalization without sacrificing accuracy on frequent cases.
+Overall, ReBind reduces role-collapse and enables better generalization without sacrificing accuracy on frequent cases.